When you use your head, anything is possible

 It is through the daily support of LifeShare and other organizations that Tom maintains his independence at Betty’s Dream in Portsmouth, NH, a residence created more than 20 years ago to enable disabled adults to live independently while receiving care and assistance.

-His LifeShare LifeCoach, Catherine Booth, works with Tom Monday through Friday to ensure he is connected with his community, attends his many medical appointments, and follows a plan in which Tom participated in and made decisions about what his goals and interests were.
+His LifeShare LifeCoach, Catherine, works with Tom Monday through Friday to ensure he is connected with his community, attends his many medical appointments, and follows a plan in which Tom participated in and made decisions about what his goals and interests were.

-“He is an amazing man,” said Booth.
+“He is an amazing man,” said Catherine.
 “He always has a smile for everyone he sees and his laugh is unmistakable.”

 Tom’s mission?
 To raise money so that he can purchase a wheel-chair van, “not just for me, but to be also to show others that just because you can’t use a part of your body, if you want something bad enough, you can overcome any and all obstacles,” he wrote.